softwaresaved/jamie/README.md

 #### Data collection

-It is an html scraper build with python and [beautifulSoup]() to parse the html content.
+It is an html scraper built with python and [beautifulSoup]() to parse the html content.
 It uses the search feature on the website to collect the link of all jobs posted on the website.
 With that information, it recreates the URL to download the html content of all the new job ads into a separated file.
 Each file is supposed to have an unique ID parsed from that website.
 It ensures we do not store twice the same jobs.
 That file is preprocessed only to store the valuable sections (remove the header and footer).

 #### Data cleansing

 Cleaning the dataset to see which of them are usable.
 Sometimes the ads does not contains the information we want or the formatting of the field is not following the rules we expect.
-This data cleaning focus on different keys as describe below.
+This data cleaning focus on different keys as described below.
 Once the job ads is cleaned it is stored into a MongoDB to facilitate further steps.

 * **Description**: This key contains the description of the job.
 It is essential to classify the job.
 In case of absence, the job ads is discarded.